Get a free sales audit to uncover hidden revenue opportunities!

 What Is Traditional CRM?

-Traditional CRM, short for Customer Relationship Management, is a system that companies use to manage and analyze customer interactions and data throughout the customer lifecycle.
-Its goal is to improve customer service relationships, retain customers, and drive sales growth.
-These systems are typically installed on company servers (on-premise) and are managed by IT staff.
+Traditional CRM, short for Customer Relationship Management, is a system companies use to manage and analyze customer interactions across the lifecycle.
+Its purpose is simple: improve retention, organize customer data, and support sales growth.

 How Does Traditional CRM Work?